Moodyw03/docecho/ADD_CREDITS.md

      fly apps restart docecho
      ```

+3. If you encounter "relation does not exist" errors:

+   - Check that you're connected to the correct database (`\c docecho`)
+   - Verify table existence with `\dt`
+   - Use the full schema reference (`public.users`) in your queries

-3. If credits still don't appear, check for caching mechanisms in the application:
+4. If credits still don't appear, check for caching mechanisms in the application:

    ```bash
    fly ssh console -a docecho